ChrisvanChip/FreeCodeCamp/README.md

 - I will not use Copilot / ChatGPT / any other AI tool to explain, interpret, write or otherwise tackle an issue.
 - When searching the internet / SO, I will limit myself to syntax-related questions.
 - I will not copy code outside of the FreeCodeCamp brief.
 - I will only submit my code for testing when I'm absolutely sure I've solved the project.
-This is to prevent writing code for specific test cases and keep code more resilient.
+This is to prevent writing code for specific test cases and to keep code more resilient.

 ### Projects
 [**Scientific Computing with Python**](https://github.com/ChrisvanChip/FreeCodeCamp/tree/main/Sci-Comp-Python):